utkarshg6/helpful/Git.md

 Move branch to a Particular Commit

-- Use it with care because `-f` flag which means forcefully.
+- Use it with care because the `-f` flag which means forcefully.

 ```zsh
 git branch -f {branch-name} {commit-hash}